Praqma/automated-branch-pipelines/docs/bitbucket-hook-config.md

 This document describes how to configure the [HTTP Request Post-Receive Hook](https://marketplace.atlassian.com/plugins/de.aeffle.stash.plugin.stash-http-get-post-receive-hook/server/overview) add-on for Bitbucket Server or Stash.

+It enables automatic requests to be sent to the branch pipeline service when pushes happen in Bitbucket.

 ## Installation
 * Start up Bitbucket Server with a project and a repository
-* As administrator, go to "Find new add-ons", search for "HTTP request" and install the add-on
+* As administrator, go to `Find new add-ons`, search for `HTTP request` and install the add-on
 * Go to repository settings, workflow, hooks.
 Enable the HTTP request post receive hook
 * Fill out the configuration as described below